Sanskar531/GoLoadBalance/README.md

 - [x] Support Webhooks for when a server dies

 ## Things left to implement:
-- [ ] TLS support
+- [ ] TLS support.
-- [ ] Permanent redirects/rewrites like nginx
+- [ ] Permanent redirects/rewrites like nginx.
-- [ ] Support multiple load balancing algorithm
+- [ ] Support multiple load balancing algorithms.
-- [ ] Support least connections loadbalancing algorithm.

 ---